 - Have at least two years of professional or para-professional experience working with children on the autism spectrum – or – be a parent or close family member of a child with autism

 - Be in good health, taking little or no chronic medication.
 The reason for this requirement is that Qigong Sensory Training utilizes the energy, intention and sensibility of the QST trainer.
 According to Chinese medicine, chronic illness and chronic medication decrease a person’s overall energy and sensitivity, and thus the resources they bring to working with QST.

-- Recruit and obtain the informed consent of a family with a child with autism that meets eligibility criteria for participation in the training.
-Contact us to learn more about recruiting a family in order to finalize your registration.
+- Recruit and obtain the history and informed consent of a family with a child with autism that meets eligibility criteria for participation in the training.
+Click here to learn more about recruiting a family in order to finalize your registration.

 - Attend all sessions of the training, including required teleconferences, as scheduled

 - Collect pre- and post-test data from the child/family with whom they work during the course

 - Complete 20 treatment sessions with the child/family with whom they work

 - Complete 20 treatment appointments, including all QST Master Trainer supervised sessions, with a child with autism

 - Demonstrate ability to successfully “de-block” and “fill” during qigong massage sessions

 — Enrollment / Cancellation Policy